 Disbursement of US student loans

-Information for US students admitted to Lund University who plan to use Title IV US student loans to fund their studies and/or living costs.
+Information for US students admitted to Lund University who plan to use Direct Loans to fund their studies and/or living costs.

 First semester disbursement of funds